Modular Veggie Growing with Cut Off Barrels

 What you see in the image above is a row of half 200-litre drums (known as 55-gallon drums in the US and 44-gallon drums in the UK).
 They have veggies growing in them, and mulberry branches holding up a veggie net over them.

 In this article, I'll tell you all about preparing the barrels.
-Then in another one soon, I'll tell you about the branches and the net.
+Then in the next one I'll tell you about the branches and the net.

 Preparing the barrels